Matty-El/urban-attiva/README.md

 #### Register

+-   A simple registration page for a user to register with Urban Attiva by entering and confirming their email address, choosing a user name, and entering their chosen password.
+-   Once the user is registered they will be directed to verify your email address page and will receive an email with a link to verify their email address.
+-   When the email address has been verified the user will be directed to the log in page to log in.

+#### Log In

+-   Simple log in page where the user can log in by entering their user name and password.
+Once logged in they will be directed to the home page.
+-   A link to the registration page if the user has not yet registered.
+-   A forgot password link to direct the user to the forgot password page where they can enter their email address to reset their password.

 #### Profile Page

-#### Log In
+-   Contains a form where the user can enter their default shipping information.
+This information will be populated from an order if they have placed an order and have not input their shipping information.
+The shipping information can be updated on this page.
+-   The customer's order history is displayed on the right of the page with a truncated order number link to allow the user view previously placed order details.

 #### Shop

 -   The shop navigation menu enables users to link to the product page with products displayed filtered by core product categories and sub categories.
 -   The product page provides the shopper with the ability to sort the product listing by price, rating, name or category.
 -   Clicking on a product images navigates the user to the product details page where information about the product is displayed.
-The user can add a product to their shopping cart from the product detail page and select the quentity and chosen size.
+The user can add a product to their shopping cart from the product detail page and select the quantity and chosen size.
+-   Registered users can leave product reviews which are displayed below the product details.
+-   Admin users can edit or delete inappropriate product reviews via links in the product review when logged in.

 #### Shopping Cart

 -   Once the user has selected products and added them to their shopping cart a toast with a confirmation message and a summary of what is in their cart is displayed on the top right of the screen.
 The cart icon on the top right of the page will display an updated number of products and when clicks navigates the user to the cart page where details of the products are listed with the functionality to allow the cart items to be updated or deleted from the cart.
+-   Registered users are eligible for an additional discount which is subtracted from their order total and displayed
 -   On selecting the secure checkout button the customer is navigated to the checkout page.

 #### Checkout

--   .......

-#### Join Us Page

--   The Join Us page has a simple form for the user to provide their details so that the user can be registered.
-All inputs are validated.
+-   The checkout page provides a form for the user to enter their details and credit card information with an order summary detailing the products in the order.
--   Upon registration the user's details are stored in a MongoDB database with the password hashed for additional security.

-#### Profile Page

--   The profile page displays the logged in user's profile details and the routes they have added which are displayed with the most recently added routes listed first.
--   The displayed routes can be edited by selecting the edit button or they can be deleted.
-There is a cancel button if the user decides that they do not wish to edit the route which returns the user to their profile page.
-The delete button is linked to a modal that displays a message to ask if the use definitely wants to delete the route.
+-   When the user selects the complete order button the order is processed securely via a Stripe integration and the customer is directed to the ckeckout success page with details of the order they have just placed.
+An email confirmation is also sent to the user.

-#### Add Routes Page
+#### Blog

--   The Add Routes page allows users who are logged in to the site to add new routes.
--   There is a simple input form that has dropdown select options for choosing a route category, country and difficulty level and input fields for users to add a route name, route image, route description, route distance and a link to the route on the users favourite GPS activity platform, e.g. Strava.

-#### Add Cycling Tip Page
+-   The blog page lists recent Urban Attiva blog articles with a brief introduction displayed.
+Users can search the blog page to display articles containing their search criteria.
+-   Clicking on the read more button directs the user to the blog detail page where the full blog article is diaplayed.
+-   Registered users can leave comments which are displayed below the blog article.

+#### Product Management

--   The Add Cycling Tips page allows admin users to add new cycling tips to the VeloRoute website.
+-   Admin users have a product management menu option under their account menu when logged into the site.
+This allows the admin user to add new products to the site via the product management page.
--   There is a simple input form that has a dropdown select option for choosing a cycling tip category and input fields for the admin user to add a cycling tip name, an image, a cycling tip description and a link to further information related to the cycling tip.

-#### Manage Categories Page

--   The Manage Categories page allows administration users to add, edit and delete the categories used for the dropdown select options on the Add Route and Add Cycling Tips pages.
--   The categories are displayed as simple cards categorised by each category type with buttons for adding, editing and deleting the categories.
+-   Admin users can edit or delete existing products by selecting the relevant links that are displyed on the product cards and products detail pages when the user is logged in.

+#### Blog Management

+-   Admin users have a blog management menu option under their account menu when logged into the site.
+This allows the admin user to add new blog posts to the site via the blog management page.
+-   Admin users can edit or delete existing blog by selecting the relevant links that are displyed on the blog detail page when the user is logged in.

-#### Footer Section
+#### Footer Section - all pages

 -   This section has information links for terms and conditions, returns policy, FAQs, cookies, log in and register, the registerd company address, social media links and copyright wording.

-_Note: The social media links currently link to the social media websites and not VeloRoute specific pages_
+_Note: Some of the social media links currently link to the social media websites and not Urban Attiva specific pages_

 #### Future features